smeredith/smeredith.github.io/_drafts/interface.md

 I have designed and built a radio interface based on the [Masters Communications DRA-30](https://www.masterscommunications.com/products/radio-adapter/dra/dra30.html).
 My interfaces adds
-- a serial port for PTT control via RTS and/or CAT/CI-V control of the radio,
+- a serial port for PTT control via RTS and/or CAT/CI-V control of the radio with TX and RX on the DB-9,
 - a VOX circuit,
 - a GPS,
 - an integrated USB hub so only one cable is required between the computer and the interface,